kapilsharma/AngularQuickNotes/05-ComponentsContinued.md

 Since we are using ViewChild and ElementRef, we obviously imported them in line 1.

-In our onAddToDo function, we no longer needs parameters so we removed them from here and in HTMl file as well.
+In our onAddToDo function, we no longer needs parameters so we removed them from here and in HTML file as well.
 However, with this, we needed to change the way of assigning value.

 We moved away from two way binding to local reference to remove local variable and now we added them again.
 However, now they are only one way binding (HTML->TS) and we can not change them in HTML accidentally.
 Thus, angular provide us different tools to be used in different situations, which tool to use depends on actual project condition.